francesco-puppo/Personal-Website-2023/content/posts/20231207 writing is thinking.md

 If possible, as suggested by basically every writer out there, sit down in your writing room and close the door. \ Otherwise, considering nowadays limited living solutions, it's often enough to put your headphones on, even with no music going, to signal that you need some time for yourself and are focusing on the task.

-[^1]: I highly suggest you to use a markdown based text editor, since makes it a breeze to style with just your keyboard.
+[^1]: I highly suggest you to use a markdown based text editor, since it makes it a breeze to style with just your keyboard.